HCDigitalScholarship/django-showcase/README.md

 Make sure you have Django installed. #TODO we might want to talk about setting up a virtualenv.

-To run the site, navigate into the first django-shwocase folder (the one with manage.py) and run
+To run the site, navigate into the first django-showcase folder (the one with manage.py) and run
 ```
 python3 manage.py runserver 8000
 ```